Eastern Ganga dynasty: The Early Gangas

 After the fall of Mahameghavahana dynasty, Kalinga was divided into different kingdoms under feudatory chiefs.
 Each of these chiefs bore the title Kalingadhipathi (Lord of Kalinga).
 The beginnings of what became the Eastern Ganga dynasty came about when Indravarma I defeated the Vishnukundin king, Indrabhattaraka and established his rule over the region with Kalinganagara (or Mukhalingam) as his capital, and Dantapuram as a secondary capital.
 The Ganga kings assumed various titles viz.
 Trikalingadhipathi or Sakala Kalingadhipathi (Lord of three Kalinga or all three Kalingas namely Kalinga proper (South), Utkala (North), and Dakshina Kosala (West)).

 Mukhalingam near Srikakulam of Andhra Pradesh bordering Odisha has been identified as Kalinganagara, the capital of the early Eastern Gangas.

 After the decline of the early Eastern Gangas reign, the Chalukyas of Vengi took control of the region.
-The first monarch of the dynasty Vajrahastha Aniyakabhima I (980-1015 A.D), took advantage of the internal strife and revived the power of the Ganga dynasty.
+The first monarch of the dynasty Vajrahastha Aniyakabhima I (980–1015 A.D), took advantage of the internal strife and revived the power of the Ganga dynasty.
 It was during their rule that Shaivism took precedence over Buddhism and Jainism.
 The magnificent Srimukhalingam Temple at Mukhalingam was built during this period.

 In the 11th century, the Cholas brought the Ganga Kingdom under their rule with the sudden death of Devendravarman Rajraja I. His son Chodaganga Deva who ascended the throne at the age of five under the protection provide by one of his maternal uncles from the Chola family had to overcome multiple obstacles before securing Kalinga, Vengi, Utkala, Odra and parts of Bengal as one kingdom.

-Intermarriage

 The Eastern Gangas were known to have intermarried with the Cholas, Chalukyas.
 The early state of the dynasty may have started from the early 5th century.